ITfoxtec/FoxIDs/docs/auth-method-howto-saml-2.0-nemlogin.md

 **1) - Start by creating an SAML 2.0 authentication method in [FoxIDs Control Client](control.md#foxids-control-client)**

 1. Select the Authentication methods tab
-2. Click Create authentication method and then SAML 2.0
+2. Click New authentication and then SAML 2.0
 3. Add the name
 4. Select show advanced settings
 5. Select the dot URL binding pattern